The Great Canadian Baking Show season 9: Episode 3: Carnival Week

 For the first ever Carnival Week, the bakers were given 2 hours to make eight servings of fried dough treats, personalized with exciting flavours and garnishes, for their signature challenge.
 In the technical challenge set by Bruno, the bakers were tasked with making a prinjolata, a Maltese Carnival dessert, in 2 hours and 15 minutes.
-The dessert is made of lemon sponge cake, chocolate cookies, pine nuts, and amaretto buttercream in a marbled pattern to form a dome that is encased in a decorated torched Italian meringue.
+The dessert is made of lemon sponge cake, chocolate cookies, pine nuts, and amaretto buttercream in a marbled pattern shaped to form a dome that is encased in a decorated torched Italian meringue.
 For the showstopper, the bakers had 4 hours to create a colourful cookie Carnival mask, taking inspiration from any carnival or festival.